Sirqwit/jmpfinder/README.md

 * -lbfd		    (`apt install binutils-dev`)
 * -lcapstone	    (`apt install libcapstone-dev`)

-and then make
+and then `make`

 How to use
 ----------

 Jmpfinder works only with x86_64 target program.
-The target program must have the table symbols (not stripped) because for instruction searching jmpfinder need the address of the .text sections and his size.
+The target program must have the table symbols (not stripped) because for instruction searching, jmpfinder need the address of the .text section and his size.

-**example: **
+**example:**

 	   sam: Λ ./jmpfinder /bin/ls
 	   call qword ptr [rax + 0x100f41f3]	[ 0xed82 ]